Last Modified November 27, 2014

 human or animal tissue

-blood or other bodily fluids
+residues of blood or other bodily fluids

 drugs or other pharmaceutical products